technologiestiftung/stadtpuls-story-template/README.md

 The advantage of this solution is that it is easy and straight forward.
 The disadvantage is that you won't be able to receive the updates we do to our own template.
 If you don't care about the updates, this solution is for you.

-#### 2. Fork the repository
+#### 2. Make a Pull Request

-This solution is more advanced and requires you to be familiar with [git](https://git-scm.com/) and [GitHub's fork feature](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
-A fork is a copy of a repository (A folder with code inside it), that can later be updated.
-Because repositories are versioned via git, changes in either the copied repository or the copy itself can be used to update the other.
+This solution is more advanced and requires you to be familiar with [git](https://git-scm.com/) and [GitHub's Pull Request feature](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+Because GitHub repositories are versioned via git, you can have your own local copy of the code, make changes, and later request the author of the original code (in this case us) to merge your local changes into the main repository.

-If you aren't familiar with theses concept, stick to the solution 1 or learn more about [what a fork is](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+If you aren't familiar with theses concept, stick to the solution 1 or learn more about [what a Pull Request is](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 ### The code structure